AntonLydike/riscemu/README.md

 ## Accessing local documentation:
 To generate your local documentation, first install everything in `sphinx-docs/requirements.txt`.
 Then run `./generate-docs.sh`, which will generate and make all doc files for you.
-Finally, you can open the docs locall by runnint `open sphinx-docs/build/html/index.html`.
+Finally, you can open the docs locall by running `open sphinx-docs/build/html/index.html`.

 ## Resources:
   * RISC-V Programmers Handbook: https://github.com/riscv-non-isa/riscv-asm-manual/blob/master/riscv-asm.md